joel-quek/Georgia-Tech-OMSA/OMSA_Experience.md

 - Practical applications of algorithms in real-world datasets

 Every homework assignment comes in two parts:
-1. MAthematical Proof of the machine learning method
+1. Mathematical Proof of the machine learning method
 2. Code involving the machine learning method

 Here is a snippet from one of my homework reports